Welcome to CAPSTAN

 26th November 2017 - New wave of marine scientists complete voyage

-20 students and 9 trainers from across Australia will soon be heading to meet the R/V Investigator in Fremantle to start the first voyage across the Great Australian Bight to Hobart!
-They will then spend 13 days gaining hands-on experience with a variety of modern sampling equipment and maybe even seeing some curious marine mammals.
-The main study area is located in the far west of the Bight.
-Stay tuned for updates and photos!
+20 students and 9 trainers from across Australia headed on the R/V Investigator from Fremantle to start the first voyage across the Great Australian Bight to Hobart!
+They spent 13 days gaining hands-on experience with a variety of modern sampling equipment and spotted some curious marine mammals.
+Check out the blog (link above) to relive the experience.

 Conferences & Presentations